Biobanks & Registers Strategic Initiative

 Registries and Biobanks in Transition

 This strategic EIT Health initiative works to accelerate the use of big data, biobanks and quality registries in development of new healthcare solutions.
-The initiative is especially focused on helping give EIT Health Partners access to biobanks and registries in Scandinavia and Estonia, which are goldmines of data but can be perceived as difficult to access.
+The initiative is especially focused on helping to get access to biobanks and registries in Europe, which are goldmines of data but can be perceived as difficult to access.

 The initiative’s steering group consists of: